-Letter of Understanding Transfers between Homes within Chain
+Re: Transfers between Homes within Chain

-The Employer agrees that employees may be permitted to transfer at the Employer's discretion from one Home to another for their own personal convenience and at their own expense, subject to the following conditions:
+The Employer agrees that employees may be permitted to transfer at the Employer's discretion from one nursing home to another for their own personal convenience and at their own expense, subject to the following conditions:

-- (a) Employees wishing to transfer must notify, in writing, the Administrator of the Home to which they would like to transfer, prior to leaving employment at the former Home.
-Such notice shall include the employee's qualifications, present position, scheduling preferences (if any), and when they would be able to commence work. - (b) An applicant, who is permitted to transfer at the Employer's discretion from one Home to another as a result of this transfer procedure, will retain the service that they had previously accrued for purposes of placement on the wage schedule, level of vacation entitlement provided, and any other compensation conditions of employment according to the position to which employee transfers at the new Home.
-For purposes of transfer, promotion, layoffs and reductions in staff, however, an employee so transferring will only be able to exercise Home seniority. - (c) This provision applies only to Homes within the same Employer.
+- (a) Employees wishing to transfer must notify, in writing, the Administrator of the Home to which they would like to transfer, prior to leaving employment at the former home.
+Such notice shall include the employee's qualifications, present position, scheduling preferences (if any), and when they would be able to commence work. - (b) An applicant, who is permitted to transfer at the Employer's discretion from one nursing home to another as a result of this transfer procedure, will retain the service that they had previously accrued for purposes of placement on the wage schedule, level of vacation entitlement provided, and any other compensation conditions of employment according to the position to which employee transfers at the new home.
+For purposes of transfer, promotion, layoffs and reductions in staff, however, an employee so transferring will only be able to exercise home seniority. - (c) This provision applies only to homes within the same Employer.

-Letter of Understanding Pilot Project - One Employer Two Homes Employment Opportunities
+Re: Pilot Project - One Employer Two Homes Employment Opportunities